-Since the College requires that students be exposed to areas of knowledge and ways of thinking which may be new to them and which may radically change their ideas about eventual specialization, and since it is important that this diversiﬁed experience be gained early, the faculty strongly recommends that ﬁrst-year students take no more than one course in any department in either semester of the ﬁrst year.
-For the same reasons, sophomores normally will not be permitted to take more than two courses simultaneously in any one department.
-The Committee on Student Standing and Programs exercises general supervision over unusual combinations of courses.
+Since the College requires that students be exposed to areas of knowledge and ways of thinking which may be new to them and which may radically change their ideas about their eventual majors, and since it is important that this diversified experience be gained early, the faculty strongly recommends that first-year students take no more than one course in any department in either semester of the first year.
+For the same reasons, sophomores are strongly encouraged to take no more than two courses simultaneously in any one department.

-The responsibility for knowing and meeting the applicable degree requirements, as well as the academic regulations of the College, rests with each student.
-If there are any questions regarding these regulations, the student should raise them with his/her advisor or dean.
+The responsibility for knowing and meeting the applicable degree requirements as well as the academic regulations of the College rests with each student.
+If there are any questions regarding these regulations, they should be raised with the student’s academic advisor or dean.

-Students normally register for four course credits per semester, but since exceptions to this rule exist, they may arrange their programs with some ﬂexibility.
-With consent of their advisors, students may enroll or pre-enroll for ﬁve credits in a given semester, or more than ﬁve credits with the approval of their dean.
-Students may also register for as few as two credits, provided they are making normal progress toward completion of the 32 course credits in four years required for graduation.
-The latter condition may be met either by having accumulated extra credits or by evidencing, to the Committee on Student Standing and Programs, an ability to make up a deﬁcit in the future.
+Students normally register for four course credits per semester, but since exceptions to this general rule exist, they may arrange their programs with some flexibility.
+With consent of their advisors, students may enroll or pre-enroll for five credits in a given semester, or more than five credits with the approval of both their advisor and their dean.

-Students are expected to achieve the following in order to be making satisfactory progress toward the degree and be advanced to the next grade level:
+Students are expected to achieve the following in order to make satisfactory progress toward the degree and be advanced to the next grade level:

 - end of first year: 8.0 course credits